 The health care industry is rapidly changing, with advancements in patient care and treatments happening every day.
 According to the Bureau of Labor Statistics, the average salary for medical and health services managers is $84,270, and the demand for those positions will continue to grow.
 But according to a study published in the Journal of Patient Safety, there are an estimated 400,000 deaths in America each year that happen because of preventable errors in the health care system.

 Now, more than ever, hospitals, clinics, doctor’s offices, and networks need more people who are knowledgeable about organizational leadership, finance, marketing, and administrative efficiency.
 And those people need to be passionate and dedicated to not just taking care of patients, but also to making crucial administrative and management decisions.

 Whether you’re already an experienced member of the industry or hoping to break in, an MBA in Health Care Management can help you move into your desired job position.
-It can also open up new opportunities for growth and leadership in healthcare organizations that positively impact the lives of patients and their families.
+It can also open up new opportunities for growth and leadership within healthcare organizations that positively impact the lives of patients and their families.
 Here are four signs that you might be ready for an MBA in Health Care Management.

-You want to break into the health care industry.
+1. You want to break into the health care industry.

 If you aren’t currently working in health care administration and instead have work experience or a Bachelor’s degree in a different field, an MBA with a specialization in health care management can help you transition into the industry without having to start back at square one.

-Your current health care job isn’t satisfying you.
+2. Your current health care job isn’t satisfying you.

 Unlike a Master’s of Health Care Administration, an MBA in Health Care Management includes a heavier focus on business principles and best practices.
 From Medical Practice Manager to Hospital CEO, many positions require an advanced understanding not just of health care, but also of business and management.
-With an MBA in health care management, these kinds of challenging and, ultimately, rewarding health care leadership positions are on your horizon.
+With an MBA in health care management, these kinds of challenging and ultimately rewarding health care leadership positions are on your horizon.

-You’re looking for more upward momentum.
+3. You’re looking for more upward momentum.

 For people currently working in the health care industry who want to move up the organizational ladder, an MBA in Health Care Management is a great next step.